reddey4/Duplicate-File-Scanner-in-Lisp/README.md

 # Usage
 When running the program, you will be prompted to enter the directory you want to scan for duplicates.

-Watch out to add an "/" or "\" at the end of your path.
+Watch out to add an '/' at the end of your path.

 The tool will display any duplicate files it finds.
 After scanning a directory, you can choose to scan another directory or exit the program.